silencekillsdesign/MLP/README.md

-# How to use Vuetify with Nuxt 3
+# One way to use Vuetify with Nuxt 3

 Tutorial - https://codybontecou.com/how-to-use-vuetify-with-nuxt-3.html